Music Scholarships & Awards

 UNCW students currently enrolled as majors or minors in the Department of Music.
 They must be studying with a UNCW applied music instructor both during the semester of the audition and the semester of the performance.
 No past winner in the UNCW Division may enter on the same instrument.

 Audition pieces must be performed from memory.
-The contestant must provide an accompanist and two copies of the music for the judges (copyrighted music may not be photocopied).
+The contestant must provide an accompanist and three copies of the music for the judges (contestants are responsible for observing applicable copyright laws).
 The decision of the judges is final, and the winner must perform the composition played at the audition, accompanied by the Wilmington Symphony at the February concert.

 Selections must be no more than 12 minutes in length; click here for suggested list.
 For works not listed, the suitability and availability of performance materials must be approved by the conductor prior to the acceptance of the application.
 No composition may be entered if it appeared or will appear on any Wilmington Symphony concert the prior season or the current season.